aa32555/YDBDoc/ProgGuide/functions.rst

 $ZCOnvert()
 -------------------

-Returns its first argument as a string converted to a different encoding.
-The two argument form changes the encoding for case within a character set.
-The three argument form changes the encoding scheme.
+Returns its first argument as a string or value converted to a different encoding or numeric base.
+The two argument form changes the encoding for case within the ASCII character set.
+The three argument form changes the encoding scheme or base.
+Supported bases are decimal (:code:`"DEC"` and :code:`"HEX"`, case insensitive).

 The format for the $ZCONVERT() function is:

 .. parsed-literal::
    $ZCO[NVERT](expr1, expr2,[expr3])

-* The first expression is the string to convert.
-If the expression contains a code-point value that is not in the character set, $ZCONVERT() generates a run-time error.
+* The first expression is the string or value to convert. $ZCONVERT() generates a run-time error if for Unicode conversion if the string contains a code-point value that is not in the character set, or for base conversion if the value to be converted is out of range.
 * In the two argument form, the second expression specifies a code that determines the form of the result.
-In the three-argument form, the second expression specifies a code that controls the character set interpretation of the first argument.
-If the expression does not evaluate to one of the defined codes corresponding to a valid code for the number of available arguments, $ZCONVERT() generates a run-time error.
+* In the three-argument form
+  * The second expression is a code that specifies the character set or base of the first argument.
-* The optional third expression specifies the a code that determines the character set of the result.
+  * The third expression is a code that specifies the character set or base of the result.
 If the expression does not evaluate to one of the defined codes $ZCONVERT() generates a run-time argument.
 The three-argument form is not supported in M mode.

+$ZCONVERT() generates a run-time error if the second or third expression is not valid code or a supported base.
+Valid bases are case-insensitive :code"`"DEC"` and :code:`"HEX"`.
 The valid (case insensitive) character codes for expr2 in the two-argument form are:

 * U converts the string to UPPER-CASE.
 "UPPER-CASE" refers to words where all the characters are converted to their "capital letter" equivalents. $ZCONVERT() retains characters already in UPPER-CASE "capital letter" form unchanged.
 * L converts the string to lower-case. "lower-case" refers to words where all the letters are converted to their "small letter" equivalents. $ZCONVERT() retains characters already in lower-case or having no lower-case equivalent unchanged.
 * T converts the string to title case.
 "Title case" refers to a string with the first character of each word in upper-case and the remaining characters in the lower-case. $ZCONVERT() retains characters already conforming to "Title case" unchanged.
 "T" (title case) is not supported in M mode.

 The valid (case insensitive) codes for character set encoding for expr2 and expr3 in the three-argument form are: